Summer of Love: Funeral and aftermath

 By the end of summer, many participants had left the scene to join the back-to-the-land movement of the late 1960s, to resume school studies, or simply to "get a job".
 Those remaining in the Haight wanted to commemorate the conclusion of the event.
 A mock funeral entitled "The Death of the Hippie" ceremony was staged on October 6, 1967, and organizer Mary Kasper explained the intended message:

 We wanted to signal that this was the end of it, to stay where you are, bring the revolution to where you live and don't come here because it's over and done with.

 In New York, the rock musical drama Hair, which told the story of the hippie counterculture and sexual revolution of the 1960s, began Off-Broadway on October 17, 1967.

 Legacy

 Second Summer of Love

 The "Second Summer of Love" (a term which generally refers to the summers of both 1988 and 1989) was a renaissance of acid house music and rave parties in Britain.
 The culture supported MDMA use and some LSD use.
 The art had a generally psychedelic emotion reminiscent of the 1960s.

 Soviet "Flower Children"

-Behind the Iron Curtain, hippies inspired a counter-cultural movement, "Flower Children", nicknamed for the flowers typically in their hair.
+Behind the Iron Curtain, hippies inspired a counter-cultural movement, "Flower Children", nicknamed for the flowers typically worn in their hair.
 The hippies' boho fashion style, anti-war, and even expressions, such as "Make love, not war," were used by the Flower Children.
-While they took inspiration from hippies in fashion, beliefs and protest, they used it to protest the particular repression they faced under a pre-Perestroika Soviet Union.
+While they took inspiration from hippies in fashion, beliefs and protest, they used it to protest the particular repression they faced under a pre-perestroika Soviet Union.